mdrdannyr/IOTABruteforce/README.md

 A program to find an IOTA seed based on the receiving address.

-This program is for people who have sent money to a recieving address, but unfortunately have lost part of their seed.
+This program is for people who have sent money to a receiving address, but unfortunately have lost part of their seed.

 ## Required to run the program: